 3. Chances of working in different places

-Although in the past we all mostly tied the nursing job to hospitals or hospital-type health institutions – today, this is no longer the case.
-Today, nurses can apply their knowledge in different places.
+Although in the past we all mostly tied the nursing jobs to hospitals or hospital-type health institutions – today, this is no longer the case.
+Today, nurses can apply their knowledge in different places and easily apply and get the job online.

 So now we can see these medical staff on big cruise ships, working in sports clubs, in kindergartens and schools – and even within private companies that have their own inter-company health services.